Sandbox

 timeout

-float - Maximum time to wait in seconds.
+Optional[float] - Maximum time to wait in seconds.
 0 means no timeout.
-Defaults to 60 seconds.
+Default is 60 seconds.

 Raises:

-- If Sandbox fails to start or times out.
+- If timeout is negative; If Sandbox fails to start or times out

 Waits for the Sandbox to reach the ‘stopped’ state.